whoinlee/figmaPlugins/README.md

    then select "tsc: watch - tsconfig.json".
 You will have to do this again every time you reopen Visual Studio Code.
 4. Run "npm run build" for production.

-That's it!
-Visual Studio Code will regenerate the JavaScript file every time you save.